screening of huge libraries with 100% coverage

 Aim: Identification of L-Lysine producing clones showing

 increased productivity under process conditions.

-In this project we doubled the productivity of C. glutamicum by eight simple enrichments of 100.000 promising clones in each step.
-The screening takes about 2 hours followed by two days cultivation steps.
+In this project we doubled the productivity of a non-GM C. glutamicum L-Lysine production strain by eight enrichments of 100.000 promising clones in each step.
+The screening-steps took about 2 hours each, followed by two days of cultivation.

-After two weeks 96 single cells were isolated onto agar plates and analysed individually (two weeks).
-70% of them showed increased productivity, three of them about 2x fold.
+After two weeks, 96 single cells were isolated and analyzed individually.
+About 70% of them showed increased productivity, three of them about 2x fold.

-We performed random mutagenesis of wild type cells and screened about 10.000.000 cells with our lysine sensor to isolate strains carrying mutations, which turn wild-type cells into l-lysine producers.
+We performed random mutagenesis of wild type cells and screened about 10.000.000 cells with our lysine-sensor.